 - Turns Red: Starting with this game, the Mavericks began unleashing new and more powerful attacks after their HP hits 50%.
 Flame Stag doesn't reveal much in the way of new attacks, but the color of his fire upgrades from red to blue (in the rematch against him, he already starts out blue).

-- That being said, this stage was scene in a cutscene after the first stage was completed
+- That being said, this stage was seen in a cutscene after the first stage was completed